swoogles/TTTT/docs/_posts/2002-01-15-selenium_tests.markdown

 ---

 * Most complicated to setup
-* Depends on many things:
-    * All implementations for the entire application
+* Requires *all* implementations for the entire application
-    * running server
-    * WebDriver
-    * Browser
 * Slow enough you can watch them happen in real time!
-* Necessary because JSPs cannot be compiled/executed in isolation.
+* Still Necessary